Wachau: Gothic Piarist church

 Gothic Piarist church in Krems was built in 1014.
 It was refurbished in mid 15th century.
 Its choir was consecrated in 1457 and later sanctified again in 1508 following the adaptations.
 Its frescoes and altar are credited to the famous artist Martin Johann Schmidt in Baroque architectural style.
 The church was also the theological college of the Piarists between 1636 and 1641.

 Göttweig Abbey

 Göttweig Abbey, a Benedictine monastery near Krems, was founded as a monastery of canons regular by Blessed Altmann, Bishop of Passau.
 It is also known as the "Austrian Montecassino" named after the original Benedictine monastery in Italy.
-The high altar of the church was dedicated in 1072, but the monastery itself wasn't founded until 1083: the foundation charter, dated 9 September 1083, is still preserved in the abbey archives.
+The high altar of the church was dedicated in 1072, but the monastery itself wasn't founded until 1083.
+Since 1625, the abbey has been a member of the Austrian Congregation, now within the Benedictine Confederation.

-By 1094 the discipline of the community had become so lax that Bishop Ulrich of Passau, with the permission of Pope Urban II, introduced the Rule of St. Benedict.
-Prior Hartmann of St. Blaise's Abbey in the Black Forest was elected abbot.
-He brought with him from St. Blaise's a number of chosen monks, among whom were Blessed Wirnto and Blessed Berthold, later abbots of Formbach and Garsten respectively.
-Under Hartmann (1094–1114) Göttweig became a famous seat of learning and strict monastic observance.
-He founded a monastic school, organized a library, and at the foot of the hill built a nunnery where it is believed that Ava, the earliest German-language woman poet known by name (d.
-1127), lived as an anchorite.
-The nunnery, which was afterward transferred to the top of the hill, continued to exist until 1557.

-During the 15th and 16th centuries, however, the abbey declined so rapidly that between 1556 and 1564 it had no abbot at all, and in 1564 not a single monk was left here.
-At this crisis an imperial deputation arrived at Göttweig, and elected Michael Herrlich, a monk of Melk Abbey, as abbot.
-The new abbot, who held his office until 1604, restored the monastery spiritually and financially, and rebuilt it after it had been almost entirely destroyed by fire in 1580.

-Abbots distinguished during the Reformation were George Falb (1612–1631) and David Corner (1631–1648), who successfully opposed the spread of Protestantism in the district.